Uber says workers getting cabin fever at home can come into the office, for now

 Uber's also still fighting to find profit in its business, reporting $1.1 billion in losses between June and Sept.
 Its Uber Eats food delivery service has grown 82% so far this year, reaching $8.5 billion in revenue as of Sept.
 30.

-Uber's offices in Silicon Valley, south of San Francisco, and around the Bay Area remain closed for now, as the company follows health protocols and recommendations from the county and city governments.
+The company's offices in Silicon Valley, south of San Francisco, and around the Bay Area remain closed for now, as Uber follows health protocols and recommendations from the county and city governments.

 "Maybe their work at home situation isn't great, or they're just done with it and they have cabin fever," Huaco said.